GrennKren/Comic-Image-Translator/README.md

 **Important: The API model settings are not fully configured yet.**

-To use the translation features, you must:

-1. Set up the manga-image-translator backend separately
+To use the translation features, you must set up the manga-image-translator backend separately
-2. Configure the translation models in the backend
-3. Obtain necessary API keys for online translators (if using them)
-4. Set environment variables for your API keys in the backend directory

 For offline translators, the models will be downloaded automatically when first used.
 For online translators, you'll need to configure the appropriate API keys.